 8. Key takeaways and further reading

 Social media is not going away any time soon, which means social media specialists will be in demand for the foreseeable future!
 If you’re already prolific on various social media platforms and enjoy this type of work, it could be a great career path for you.
 If you’d like to start a career in the field, follow this guide on how to become a social media specialist.
+Or why not try this free, self-paced short course to see if the digital marketing field is for you?

 And, for more marketing insights, check out the following: